cryptonector/ctp/README.md

 A thread-safe global variable lets readers keep using a value read from it until they read the next value.
-Memory management is automatic: values are automatically destroyed when the last reference is released or the last referring thread exits.
-Reads are always fast and never block writes.
-Writes are serialized but otherwise also always fast and never block reads.
+Memory management is automatic: values are automatically destroyed when the last reference is released (explicitly, or implicitly at the next read, or when a reader thread exits).
+Reads are *always fast* and _never block writes_.
+Writes are serialized but otherwise also _always fast_ and *never block reads*.

 This is not unlike a Clojure "ref".
 It's also similar to RCU, but unlike RCU, this has a much simpler API with nothing like